CrystalFerrai/ValheimMods/BuildSpace/package/README.md

 This mod changes nothing by default until you modify the mod config.
 Run the game once with the mod enabled to generate the config.
 See config for details on what each option does.

-This mod must be installed on client and server.
+This mod should be installed on client and server.
+Mod features may not work reliably if any clients do not have the mod installed.
+By default, a server running the mod will reject clients that do not have it installed.
+To allow unmodded clients, at the risk of unreliable functionality, a server may set `ModRequired`=`false` in the config.

 Some configuration options can be enforced by a server running [ConditionalConfigSync](https://thunderstore.io/c/valheim/p/shudnal/ConditionalConfigSync).
 See included ConfigSync_Readme.txt file for more information.